txoof/portfolioCreator/README.md

 # FirstRun

 The first time you run the Portfolio Creator application you will need to take some special steps:

-0. Make sure [Google FileStream{(#filestream) installed.
+1. Make sure [Google FileStream{(#filestream) installed and you are signed in!
-1. Download the latest version from [here](https://github.com/txoof/portfolioCreator/raw/master/createFolders.tgz)
+2. Download the latest version from [here](https://github.com/txoof/portfolioCreator/raw/master/createFolders.tgz)
-2. Locate and unpack the applicaton in your Downloads folder
+3. Locate and unpack the applicaton in your Downloads folder
    * Double click to unzip
    * Move into your Applications folder
    * Right click on the createFolders application icon and choose *"Open"*
-3. Click *"Process File"* to get started
+4. Click *"Process File"* to get started
    * If this is the **very first** time you have run the application it will ask you to choose the Google Shared Drive and the FOLDER where portfolio/cummulative files are stored.
    * Click the *"Browse"* button and find the Google Shared drive likely called *ASH Student Cumulative Folders*
    * Within the *ASH Student Cumulative Folders* drive locate the folder that contains the folder *Student Cumulative Folders (AKA Student Portfolios)* and click *"Choose"* then click *"Ok"* to accept the drive and folder.
    * If there are any problems, the applicaiton will warn you and stop you from proceeding
    * See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) for screenshots and more information
-4. Create an export from powerschool
+5. Create an export from powerschool
    * See: [Create a Student Export](#prepareExport)
-5. Click *"Process File"* to process a student export
+6. Click *"Process File"* to process a student export
-6. Review
+7. Review the processed files and correct any errors

 ```python
 %alias mdc /Users/aaronciuffo/bin/develtools/mdconvert README.ipynb